3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Lighting Transfer Network (LighTNet)

-Finally, as analysed before, the model $ \mathcal{I} = (\mathcal{D} + \mathcal{R}) \cdot \mathcal{S}$ cannot describe the full lighting effects.
-Especially, it cannot well preserve shadows in our experiments as shown in Figure~\ref{fig:decomp}.
+Finally, as analyzed before, the model $ \mathcal{I} = (\mathcal{D} + \mathcal{R}) \cdot \mathcal{S}$ cannot describe the full lighting effects.
+Especially, our experiments in Fig.~\ref{fig:decomp} show it cannot well preserve shadows.
 We thus follow Eqn.~\ref{eqn:rid} to directly predict a residual effect $\alpha$ from $\mathcal{F}_{r}$ through another decoder network ($D_{\alpha}$).
 Considering all above, the target image can be composited as